A keto diet forces your body to burn fat rather than carbs 🍔💥

 So by reducing your dietary carb intake, it’s possible to encourage your body to burn more fat.

-Because one of the goals of weight loss is to shed existing fat, as well as eating fewer calories overall, a ketogenic diet can potentially be a great way to trim down excess fat levels.
+Because one of the goals of weight loss is to shed existing fat, a keto diet can potentially be a great way to trim down excess fat levels.

 Does keto work?